 Teachers make course placement recommendations based upon their knowledge of the student's achievement, academic strength, and motivation.
-When aspirations of students and parents conflict with the professional recommendations of the teachers, there is a process for appealing the teacher's recommendation.
+When aspirations of students and caregivers conflict with the professional recommendations of the teachers, there is a process for appealing the teacher's recommendation.
+Caregivers are encouraged to first have a conversation with the recommending teacher first before initiating this process.